-If you like canvas string art projects, you’ll love this creative twist for making a wall hanging.
+If you like string art projects, you’ll love this creative twist for making a string art on canvas wall hanging

 What is String Art, and What Do You Need to Make it?

-String art project start with colored yard, thread or other string that is string between different points to create a pattern or design.
+String art project starts with colored yard, thread or other string that is strung between different points to create a pattern or design.
 String art patterns can be very intricate.
 Often, these projects are made using a wooden base and pins or nails, along with a stencil to help with the design.

 - canvas (I like to purchase this 8×10 Canvas Pack which saves me a little money)

 - cardboard or plastic to use as a ‘drop cloth’